Teacher Education Programs

 Counseling: Counselors assist students with emotional and social adjustment.

-Tutorial: Students receive tutoring on an appointment or drop-in basis and/or are paired with Peer Academic Coaches (PACE).
+Tutorial: Students receive tutoring on an appointment or drop-in basis and, by request, students are paired with Peer Academic Coaches (PACE).
+All incoming freshmen receive a Peer Academic Coach (PACE).

-Student Opportunities and Leadership (SOAL): Student input assists staff in the design and implementation of personal development, social and cultural activities for EOP/ACE students.
+Student Opportunities and Leadership (SOAL): Student input assists staff in the design and implementation of personal development, social and cultural activities for all AOP students.

 College Assistance Migrant Program (CAMP)